-- 5. To address this challenge, to complement the outcomes of the questionnaires for institutions and supervisors, and structured interviews with selected institutions and industry associations, the EBA would like to offer interested stakeholders to contribute to the cost of compliance study with more detailed evidence-based information and practical experience or specific insight on reducing reporting costs either through the changes into reporting requirements, or better use of available technology. - 6.
-Whilst the questionnaires and interviews used for the purposes of the study are primarily targets at credit institutions and their supervisors, there are other stakeholders in the reporting process that may have practical or scientific insights into the reporting cost, benefits or unexploited potential for cost savings, without being part of the scope of addressees of the other questionnaires. - 7.
+- 5. To address this challenge, to complement the outcomes of the questionnaires for institutions and limited number of structured interviews with selected institutions and industry associations, the EBA would like to offer all interested stakeholders a possibility to contribute to the cost of compliance study with more detailed evidence-based information and practical experience or specific insights on reducing reporting costs either through the changes into reporting requirements, or better use of available technology. - 6.
+Whilst the questionnaires and interviews used for the purposes of the study are primarily targeted at credit institutions and their supervisors, there are other stakeholders in the reporting process that may have practical or scientific insights into the reporting cost, benefits or unexploited potential for cost savings, without being part of the scope of addressees of the other questionnaires. - 7.
 The EBA also acknowledges that the timeframe for providing the comprehensive set of data needed to address the mandate of Article 430(8) CRR, as included in the institutions' questionnaire, may be tight for those institutions that have the data, but it is not readily available.
 The EBA also notes that the format of the questionnaire does only provide limited room for the discussion of aspects not directly raised there. - 8.
-Considering these factors, EBA invites credit institutions, industry associations, software or technology providers, academics and other interested parties to conduct their own 'case studies' on cost, benefits and cost saving potentials and share them with EBA for the purposes of the cost of compliance study.
+Considering these factors, EBA invites credit institutions, industry trade bodies, consultant, software or technology providers, academics and other interested parties to develop and present their own 'case studies' on cost, benefits and cost saving potentials and share them with EBA for the purposes of the cost of compliance study.